siserin/blind9/doc/dev/style.md

 usually in the header file below the function prototype; comments describing static functions are above the function declaration.

-Comments may be single-line or multiline.
+Comments may be single-line or multi-line.
 A single-line comment should be at the end of the line if there is other text on the line, and should start in the same column as other nearby end-of-line comments.
 The comment should be at the same indentation level as the code it is referring to.

-Multiline comments should start with `"/*"` on a line by itself.
+Multi-line comments should start with `"/*"` on a line by itself.
 Subsequent lines should have `" *"` lined-up with the `"*"` above.
 The end of the comment should be `" */"` on a line by itself, again with the `"*"` lined-up with the one above.
 Comments should start with a capital letter